minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

    :depth: 1

-MinIO spuports the following upgrade paths for older versions of the MinIO Operator:
+MinIO supports the following upgrade paths for older versions of the MinIO Operator:

 .. list-table::
    :header-rows: 1